signalfx/apmworkshop/apm/misc/fargate/README.md

-# SignalFx APM Trace Generator Demo For AWS ECS Fargate
+# Splunk APM Trace Generator Demo For AWS ECS Fargate

-This repo demonstrates a reference implemenation for a single AWS ECS Fargate task example of Splunk SignalFx APM.
+This repo demonstrates a reference implemenation for a single AWS ECS Fargate task example of Splunk APM.

 The single task spins up two ECS Fargate containers:

-#1 SignalFx-Agent - sidecar to observe ECS and relay traces to SignalFx
+#1 Splk-Agent - sidecar to observe ECS and relay traces to SignalFx
 #2 Trace-Generator - generates traces using Python Requests doing GET requests to https://api.github.com

 ### SETUP